LaudateCorpus1/dom4j/README.md

 Just release from your local copy.
 Do to do so you first need to have the permissions to upload to PAC*
 1. Read this instruction to learn how to grant yourself write permission to PAC: https://hello.atlassian.net/wiki/spaces/RELENG/pages/852378105/HOWTO+-+Get+temporary+write+permission+on+artifactory
+2. Make sure that your working copy does not contain any changes that you don't want to release. (eg. debug loggers, uncommited changes)

-2. From the root of the project run: `mvn release:prepare` This will run in the interactive mode.
+3. From the root of the project run: `mvn release:prepare` This will run in the interactive mode.
 You will be asked to verify version numbers, however the defaults should be correct.

-3. From the root run: `mvn release:perform`.
+4. From the root run: `mvn release:perform`.
-   This pushes the artifact to PAC and bump versions in *.pom for next development iteration.
-It does push changes to origin but better doublecheck.
+   This uploads the artifact to PAC and bumps versions in *.pom for next development iteration.
+It should push changes to origin but better doublecheck.
-4. Verify that the artifact has been successfully uploaded to PAC.
+5. Verify that the artifact has been successfully uploaded to PAC.

-* If this is indeed the case you'll see similar error in you mvn output "Failed to deploy artifacts [...]
+* If you don't have permissions you'll see similar error in you mvn output:
+"Failed to deploy artifacts [...]
 401 Unauthorized"

 PS.
 Although the buildplans for releasing to PAC are present on Ecosystem the release step fails: